@QOMIKIN

 • Confuse the impact for the intent

-• Keep rehearsing the offense
+• Keep replaying the offense

 • Insist on solving things now